dongyingname/Decision-Maker/README.md

 * Create simple polls quickly and easily.
 * No registration required!
-* The creater of the poll will be by email when the poll is created and when a new ranking take place.
+* The creater of the poll will be by email when the poll is created and when a new ranking takes place.
 * Users who have the link to the website can view the poll's result.

 ## Dependencies